fakela/documentation/get-started/what-is-mindee.md

 ## Key Concepts

-You will frequently encounter these concepts throughout this docs as Mindee is centred around them
+You will frequently encounter these concepts throughout this docs as Mindee is centered around them

 - **Models**.
 A model is a machine learning file that can be trained to carry out specific tasks such as extracting the total amount info from receipts.
 - **Documents**.
 This includes a semi-structured document like an invoice, receipt, ID document, W9-forms, train-ticket etc in a PDF or image format.